The “Karen” Name-shame Fad Turns Adults into Playground Bullies

 • A woman who was returning a pair of shorts said afterwards that the transaction seemed perfectly normal and routine until she handed over her ID and the clerk read out the name “Karen” in a loud voice.
 The clerk then called over three other nearby employees to look at the ID and see for themselves that they had “a real Karen” there.
 The clerk continued the transaction by ending every statement and question with a loud, taunting “Karen!”
 After each “Karen!” the four employees laughed together; the customers in line behind the woman began to join in the laughter.
 The woman stood frozen, afraid that if she protested, it would only get worse.
 When she got out to the parking lot, she broke down crying.
 She found an online support group for women named Karen the next day.
 Though the group urged her to contact corporate headquarters to report the incident, she refused, as she was afraid that they, too, would laugh at her for being “a Karen.”

 • A middle-aged woman gave the name Karen to pick up her prescription at CVS.
-The clerk sneered, “Oh, do you want to speak to the manager?”
+The clerk sneered in a hostile tone, “Oh, do you want to speak to the manager?”
 In this case, the actual manager (who happened to be named Karen as well) overheard and made him apologize.

 • There have been numerous incidents in which women named Karen have heard both employees and other customers burst out laughing when their name was given or called out for an order—too many to list them all.
 One representative instance: “At Taco Bell, when the guy behind the counter asked for my name, I said ‘Karen’ and he started laughing hysterically, as if it was the funniest thing he’d ever heard.
 Some of the other customers started laughing too.
 I just stood there.
 I was glad I had sunglasses on so no one could see I was about to cry.”